imagej/imagej.github.io/pages/Writing_plugins.md

 | [Git](Git "wikilink")                                    | [Maven](Maven "wikilink")                                    |

-Additionally, at a minimum, you should clone the {% include github org='imagej' repo='tutorials' label='imagej/tutorials' %}.
+Additionally, at a minimum, you should clone the {% include github org='imagej' repo='tutorials' label='imagej/tutorials repository' %}.
 This will give you a local copy of the tutorials discussed in this guide, as well as templates for use in your own development.

 For the complete "developer experience", you can go through the [GitHub Bootcamp](https://help.github.com/categories/bootcamp/).
 At the least,